Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 BepInEx/core/BepInEx.Preloader.dll.original
 ```

+---

+# Step 16 — What the patch changes

-The patch changes the relevant platform value from:
+The relevant platform value is changed from:

 ```text
 137